dhruv14385/kubernetes-notes/README.md

 To see labels of a pod
 kubectl get pods --show-labels

+To apply a label to an existing pod
+kubectl label nodes ip-xxx.xx.xx.xx.xx hardware=t2.medium

 To list all the pods matching a label
 kubectl get pods -l env=development